promi4s/ocelescope/docs/evaluation/plugin.md

 Since our plugin returns a directly-follows graph, we should add an `edges` field (class attribute) to our DFG resource to store the discovered relationship.

-Tkhe discovery method provided in the utils  returns the object-centric directly-follows graph as a list of triplets `` discover_dfg(...) -> list[tuple[str | None , str, str | None]] ``
+The discovery method provided in the `utils.py` returns the OC-DFG as a list of triplets `` discover_dfg(...) -> list[tuple[str | None , str, str | None]]
+``